gabrielcollr/rna-seq-pipeline/README.md

 tar \-xzvf [GN01.tar.gz](http://GN01.tar.gz)

+Another way is fetching the scripts independently from this GitHub repository.

 In order to execute all the scripts successfully, we created a conda environment named gabner, containing all the necessary dependencies and programs.
-It is located in the CBGP cluster.
+It is located in the CBGP (Centro de Biotecnología y Genómica de Plantas, UPM-INIA, Madrid, Spain) cluster.
 So, in order to activate this environment, you should type:

 conda activate /data/2025/grado-biotech/gabriel.coll/miniforge3/envs/gabner